Best Whale Watching on B.C.'s North Coast

 Ocean Adventures Whale Watching cruises on BC's North Coast.

-Our ship, Great Bear II is equipped with all the latest navigation equipment as well as our 16 foot Zodiac for tours and excursions off the ship, and kayaks to enjoy the serenity of our coastal anchorages.
+Our ship, Great Bear II is equipped with all the latest navigation equipment as well as our 18 foot zodiac for tours and excursions off the ship, and kayaks to enjoy the serenity of our coastal anchorages.

 Our on board naturalist will use HYDROPHONES so that you can enjoy the sounds that whales are making.

-FOCUS OF WHALE WATCHING ON B.C.'S NORTH COAST
+FOCUS OF WHALE WATCHING ON B.C.'S CENTRAL & NORTH COAST

 Experience unparalleled Whale Watching on British Columbia's central and north coast, take part in research and meet biologists that are studying these magnificent cetaceans.